AlexsLemonade/scpca-downstream-analyses/README.md

 The `<library_id>_core_analysis_report.html` file is the [html file](https://bookdown.org/yihui/rmarkdown/html-document.html#html-document) that contains the summary report of the filtering, dimensionality reduction, and clustering results associated with the processed `SingleCellExperiment` object.

 The `<library_id>_processed_sce.rds` file is the [RDS file](https://rstudio-education.github.io/hopr/dataio.html#saving-r-files) that contains the final processed `SingleCellExperiment` object (which contains the filtered, normalized data and clustering results).

+You can download an example of the summary HTML report [here](https://scpca-downstream-analyses.s3.amazonaws.com/example-results/sample01/library01_core_analysis_report.html) and an example of the processed `SingleCellExperiment` object as a RDS file [here](https://scpca-downstream-analyses.s3.amazonaws.com/example-results/sample01/library01_processed_sce.rds).

 ### What to expect in the output `SingleCellExperiment` object